Getting started#

 How to compute a lightcurve

 Gammapy allows you to compute light curves in various ways.
 Light curves can be computed for a 1D or 3D analysis scenario (see above) by either grouping or splitting the DL3 data into multiple time intervals.
-Grouping mutiple observations allows for computing e.g. a monthly or nightly light curves, while splitting of a single observation allows to compute light curves for flares.
+Grouping multiple observations allows for computing e.g. monthly or nightly binned light curves, while splitting of a single observation allows to compute light curves for flares.
 You can also compute light curves in multiple energy bands.
 In all cases the light curve is computed using the LightCurveEstimator.

 Light curve tutorial Light curve tutorial for flares